Disclaimer: We may receive a commission for products purchased through some links in this article.

 So who is this battery for?
-Mostly, it’s for anyone who goes out fishing regularly.
+Mostly, it’s for anyone who goes out fishing regularly and needs reliable power for starting, using a trolling motor, and lighting among others.
 Pair it with a suitable trolling motor, and you should get months, if not years, of stealthy performance from it.

 Universal Power Group wanted to create a heavy-duty battery that could provide ample charge for trolling motors for long expeditions on the lake.
 The company’s UB121000 certainly delivers on the total power supplied front.
 The battery weighs more than 63 pounds, making it one of the heaviest in our roundup.
 It’s designed to provide hours of power, even for relatively large fishing boats, and will give users more than 100 Ah, which is a considerable amount if you only need a battery for low-speed trolling.

 One of the benefits of this battery is the quality of the seal.
 Universal Power Group works closely with Chinese manufacturers to ensure that the edges of the battery all comply with waterproofing standards, making this one of the safest lead-acid batteries on the market.
 The design means that it is highly unlikely that lead-acid will escape or water will get in.
 It is all backed up by a one-year warranty – something that is relatively unusual in the battery market.

 The size of the battery means that the thrust is good.
 While this is a trolling motor, many anglers have been able to use it to crank up their speed from time to time.
 The only real concern with this battery is for smaller boats.
 The weight of the unit, combined with your body and fishing equipment, could take you over the recommended limit.